Destination PostgreSQL #

 will be referred to as the $REPLICANT_HOME

-directory in the proceeding steps.
+directory in the following steps.

 I. Set up Connection Configuration #